WeblateOrg/weblate/docs/admin/checks.rst

 Weblate comes with wide range of quality checks (see :ref:`checks`), though they might not 100% cover all you want to check.
 The list of performed checks can be adjusted using :setting:`CHECK_LIST` and you can also add custom checks.
-All you need to do is to subclass `weblate.trans.checks.Check`, set few attributes and implement either ``check`` or ``check_single`` methods (first one if you want to deal with plurals in your code, the latter one does this for you).
+All you need to do is to subclass `weblate.checks.Check`, set few attributes and implement either ``check`` or ``check_single`` methods (first one if you want to deal with plurals in your code, the latter one does this for you).
 You will find below some examples.